-Hay fever is caused by allergy to grass and/or tree pollen.
+Hay fever or allergic rhinitis is caused by allergy to grass and/or tree pollen.
 It usually occurs in spring and summer when tree and grass pollen counts are high.
 Exposure to the pollen causes irritation of the lining of the nose, eyes, and throat.
-Symptoms that occur all year round are likely to be caused by house dust mites, mould spores or animal hair rather than pollen.
+Asthma and eczema can also be worse during the pollen season.